-1. Select the Center Point Circle command by clicking once with the left-mouse-button on the icon in the Sketch toolbar.
+1. Select the Center Point Circle command by clicking once with the left-mouse-button on the icon in the Sketch tab.

 - ➤ We will align the center of the circle to the midpoint of the base feature. - 2.
 On your own, use the snap to midpoint option to pick the midpoint of the edge when the midpoint is displayed with GREEN color as shown in the figure.
-(Hit [F6] to set the display orientation if necessary.)
+(Hit [F6] to set the display orientation if necessary.) - 3.
+Select the front corner of the base feature to create a circle as shown below.